Karabakh horse: In the Soviet Union

 In 1948, the Soviets began a breeding program which included the use of nine Arabian stallions, as no pure Karabakh stallions were available at the time.

 During the years of Azerbaijan Republic

 Karabakh horses are bred at two stud farms: in the village of Lambaran of the Barda region, and in Agstafa.
 Private stud farms exist in line with state enterprises.
 Because of the First Nagorno-Karabakh War, the number of horses significantly decreased.
 This happened because horses were often moved from one place to another and pregnant fillies experienced miscarriages.
 Moreover, horses were bred in unsatisfactory conditions.

-The traditional horse-riding game of chovqan was included in the UNESCO Intangible Cultural Heritage List in 2013.
+The traditional Karabakh horse-riding game of chovqan was included in the UNESCO Intangible Cultural Heritage List in 2013.
 The export of Karabakh horses has been banned since 2015 and the Azerbaijani Ministry of Agriculture focuses on the breeding of the small number of remaining horses.

-On 13 February 2017, the Organisational Committee of the Islamic Solidarity Games introduced mascots: Karabakh horses Inca, that represented beauty and tenderness, and Casur, that stood out with self-confidence and love of freedom.
+On 13 February 2017, the Organisational Committee of the Islamic Solidarity Games introduced as mascots the Karabakh horses Inca and Casur.